 - Nasal delivery of respiratory gases generates flow-dependent positive airway pressure (PAP).
-This must be considered where PAP could have adverse effects on a patient. - HFOT is not intended for life-support. - To avoid burns the type of interface, water chamber and breathing circuit used should be taken into consideration.
+This must be taken into account where PAP could have adverse effects on a patient.
+It could also be delivered via tracheostomy site. - HFOT is not intended for life-support. - To avoid burns, the type of interface, water chamber and breathing circuit used should be taken into consideration.